-Coordinate My Care is an NHS clinical service that supports you to record this information.
+Coordinate My Care (CMC) is an NHS clinical service that supports you to record this information.

 A doctor or a nurse will talk to you about your health, illnesses and wishes and create a personalised urgent care plan that is available to help you.
-All these details will be entered into the Coordinate My Care system, which is an electronic record available to those who may need to care for you.
+All these details will be entered into the CMC system, which is an electronic plan available to those who may need to care for you.

-It can be accessed by your GP, community nurses, hospital team, out-of-hours doctors, specialist nurses, London Ambulance Service and NHS 111 (NHS 111 is the unscheduled emergency telephone number that operates day and night).
-If you need help, the doctors and nurses caring for you either in the community or in the hospital will be able to access the clinical and personal information about you and know what care they should deliver to you.
+It can be accessed by your GP, community nurses, hospital team, out-of-hours doctors, specialist nurses, London Ambulance Service and NHS 111.
+If you need help, the doctors and nurses caring for you either in the community or in the hospital will be able to access the clinical and personal information about you and know what care they should deliver to you 24/7.